 How the BIM Dictionary project is managed

-The BIM Dictionary started life in 2011 as part of BIM Excellence Corporate Services (BIMexcellence.com).
+The Open Source BIM Dictionary started life in Decemeer 2012 as part of BIM Excellence Corporate Services (BIMexcellence.com).
 In 2016, the database containing nearly 600 Dictionary Items database (and the underlying codebase) were separated and transferred to the not-for-profit BIMe Initiative.

-Delivered under a Creative Commons Attribution-ShareAlike 4.0 International License, the BIM Dictionary will be extended through the generous efforts of BIMe Members and Volunteers.
-These efforts will be first coordinated by the Editorial Team until the project reaches Step C: Product Extension Phase in its development lifecycle (refer to 103in BIMe Initiative Projects).
-The BIM Dictionary project will then be transformed into a BIMe Initiative Product and the project team will be supplemented by a specialist product team to assist in charting the product’s growth path and sustaining its continuous success.
-Starting with Phase C, development processes and activities will be guided by the general project management principles discussed in ISO 21500:2012.
-Project/Product Leaders are expected to apply these general principles with the assistance of Project Managers from within the BIMe Initiative Network.
-As a BIMe Initiative Product, the BIM Dictionary will will stay under the same Creative Commons license as that has guided its development to date.
+Delivered under a Creative Commons Attribution-ShareAlike 4.0 International License, the BIM Dictionary is continuously extended through the generous efforts of BIMe Members and Volunteers.
+These efforts are currently coordinated by the Editorial Team.
+As of Aug 2018, the project has reached Step C: Product Extension Phase in its development lifecycle (refer to 103in BIMe Initiative Projects) and is now an Open Source BIMe Initiative Product.
+The project team will now need to be supplemented by a specialist product team to assist in charting the product’s growth path and sustaining its continuous success.

-For more information, sponsorship offers, or to join the community effort, please contact us.
+For more information, or to help expand this community effort, please contact us.